Protect Your Online Privacy

 To help keep yourself off from online theft, make sure to follow these tips on protecting your online privacy.

-- 11Update your password.Depending on your preference, you can update you passwords weekly, monthly or bi-monthly.
+- 11Depending on your preference, you can update you passwords weekly, monthly or bi-monthly.
 Never use the same passwords for all account for more than a year.
-That is a very dangerous thing as a leak on one account can mean a leak to all of your accounts.Advertisement
+That is a very dangerous thing as a leak on one account can mean a leak to all of your accounts.Update your password.Advertisement

 Referencing this Article